 For instance, one link from a website in the top 20 domain authority ranking is worth more than 50 links from websites outside of the top 1,000.

 I’m not saying don’t push for those high numbers.
 Sure, in the early days, go for small fishes and build your way up.

 Remember the saying, nothing good comes easy.
 It also applies to link building.
 People will link to you if they find value in your offer.
 If websites don’t link to you, you won’t rank high on search engines, even with great content.
 Search engines are algorithms.
 They see through links.

 While many have asked the question, is link building dead?
 The truth is that you cannot win on the internet without links.
 According to Google’s John Mueller, it does more harm than good when executed poorly.

-Google’s Penguin update emphasised the importance of link building in SEO by including it as the top ranking factor, second only to content.
+Google’s Penguin update emphasized the importance of link building in SEO by including it as the top-ranking factor, second only to content.

 You have to be wary of artificial links such as spammy comments on blogs and forums.
 Other sources include guestbooks, article directories, social bookmarking and social media profiles.
 Sometimes it takes a while for Google to identify the artificial link but when they do, they penalize the website.

 That’s why many websites use the nofollow attribute to tell Google not to give any PageRank to such links.
 These websites cannot moderate all comments from each post.
 They deter spammers by applying the nofollow attribute to all links posted by guests and other users.

 What Are the Types of Link Building?